 - Quality aluminium build, available in 2-cup and 4-cup sizes

-- Despite a more advanced design, it’s as easy to use as any stovetop coffee maker
+- Despite a more advanced design, it’s as easy to use as any stovetop espresso maker

 I’ve used a regular Bialetti moka for years.
 The Brikka took a little getting used to, but I will say I like the coffee it makes better.– John R.